mlursul/RogersReview/README.md

 *This is a class project.
 You should not rely on it as a source of legal information.
 It is likely incomplete*

 ## Rogers Review Assistant
-Would you like assistance filling out some of the forms required to renew your Rogers authority?

-Please visit the <a href="https://interviews-dev.gbls.org/interview?i=docassemble.playground51%3ARogers_Review_Assistant_FINAL.yaml#page1"> Rogers Review Assistant</a>.
+The <a href="https://interviews-dev.gbls.org/interview?i=docassemble.playground51%3ARogers_Review_Assistant_FINAL.yaml#page1"> Rogers Review Assistant</a> provides guidance filling out forms and preparing for annual Rogers Review hearings.

 ## Rogers Review Reminder System